Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

-Colostrum is the first breastmilk your body makes.
-It's thick and sticky in consistency, and usually yellow, clear, or milky coloured.
-It is high in calories, full of antibodies and packed with stem cells.
-This supports your baby’s immune system and development and can help you establish a good breastfeeding routine from birth and beyond.
+Colostrum is the first breast milk your body makes.
+It's thick and sticky in consistency, and usually yellow, clear, or milky colored.
+It's high in calories, full of antibodies, and packed with stem cells.
+This supports your baby's immune system and development and can help you establish a good breastfeeding routine from birth and beyond.

 How much colostrum you collect in an expressing session can vary from just a few drops to a teaspoon full.
 Don't compare yourself to others and remember that every drop counts!